-Strategically built atop a 357-foot sandstone mesa for defensive purposes, the Acoma Pueblo is more familiarly known as Sky City.
+Strategically built atop a 357-foot sandstone mesa for defensive purposes, the Acoma Pueblo is more familiarly known as Sky City today.
 Believed to be the oldest continuously inhabited city in the United States, the pueblo was built sometime between 1100 and 1250 A.D.

 For centuries the Acoma people have farmed the valley below the Acoma Pueblo using irrigation canals in the villages closer to the Rio San Jose River.
-They were also actively involved in trading, not only with neighboring pueblos, but, also over long distances with the Aztec and Mayan peoples.
+They were also actively involved in trading with neighboring pueblos and over long distances with the Aztec and Mayan peoples.

 The pueblo was already well established when Francisco Vasquez de Coronado was the first European to lay eyes on it in 1540, describing it as: “One of the strongest ever seen, because the city was built on a high rock.
 The ascent was so difficult that we repented climbing to the top.”

-Almost fifty years later, Sky City was almost destroyed in 1598 when Governor Juan de Oñate, under orders from the King of Spain, invaded New Mexico, and began staging raids on Native American pueblos in the area, taking anything of value.
-When the Spanish soldiers arrived in the area, they made their headquarters at the Ohkay Owingeh Pueblo, formerly called the San Juan Pueblo, located about 25 miles north of Santa Fe.
+In 1598 when Governor Juan de Oñate, under orders from the King of Spain, invaded New Mexico and began staging raids on Native American pueblos in the area, taking anything of value.
+When the Spanish soldiers arrived, they made their headquarters at the Ohkay Owingeh Pueblo, formerly called the San Juan Pueblo, located about 25 miles north of Santa Fe.
 Upon their arrival, they removed the Tewa tribe who lived there and used it as a base to stage more raids on other Native American pueblos in the area.

-Afterwards, the survivors were marched to the Santo Domingo Pueblo (now known as the Kewa Pueblo), where all males over the age of 12 were condemned to 20 years’ servitude.
+Afterward, the survivors were marched to the Santo Domingo Pueblo (now known as the Kewa Pueblo), where all males over the age of 12 were condemned to 20 years’ servitude.
 Of the few dozen Acoma men of fighting age who were still alive after the battle, they were sentenced to have one foot cut off.
-The surviving children under the age of 12 were taken from their parents, and given to Spanish missionaries to raise.
-However, most of them, as well as the women were sold into slavery.
+The surviving children under 12 were taken from their parents and given to Spanish missionaries to raise.
+However, most of them, as well as the women, were sold into slavery.
 Oñate was later tried, convicted of cruelty to Indians and colonists, and was banished from New Mexico.
 However, he appealed the ruling and was later cleared of all charges.
 He lived out the rest of his life in Spain.

 In the end, the approximate population of the 2,000 people who had lived at the Acoma Pueblo was reduced to approximately 250 survivors.
 In time, some of the Acoma people managed to escape and made their way home, where they began the long process of rebuilding.
 Since that time, it has been continuously inhabited and never again fell to an invader.

-Decades later, In 1629, as a “gesture of peace” and to attempt to Christianize the Indians, the Spanish began to build the San Estéban del Rey Mission, which included a church, convent, and cemetery.
-All of the building materials, including some 20,000 tons of earth and stone, were hand carried or hauled up the steep slopes of the mesa.
+Decades later, In 1629, as a “gesture of peace” and to attempt to Christianize the Indians, the Spanish began to build the San Estévan del Rey Mission, which included a church, convent, and cemetery.
+All of the building materials, including some 20,000 tons of earth and stone, were hand-carried or hauled up the steep slopes of the mesa.
 The mission’s 30-foot beams were carried 30 miles from Mount Taylor and Kaweshtima.
-Under the guidance of Friar Juan Ramirez the pueblo was finally completed in 1640.
+Under the guidance of Friar Juan Ramirez, the church was finally completed in 1640.
 However, according to Acoma oral tradition, the people were forced by Ramirez to build the mission.

-These abuses of power by both religious and political authorities eventually led to the Pueblo Revolt.
-On August 10, 1680, some 17,000 thousand Puebloans, including 6,000 warriors rose up in vengeance against 2,500-3,000 colonists.
+During the 1600s, tensions remained high between the Spanish and native peoples throughout the Southwest.
+Much of the conflict centered on religious disagreements.
+The abuses of power by both religious and political authorities eventually led to the Pueblo Revolt.
+On August 10, 1680, some 17,000 thousand Puebloans, including 6,000 warriors, rose up in vengeance against 2,500-3,000 colonists.
 The tribes struck mission churches, killing 22 of 33 friars and demolishing and burning many of them.
 Warriors attacked isolated farms and haciendas, killing entire families.
-The Acoma participated in the Revolt by killing the Spanish friars who were living at the mesa at the time, but, did not destroy the church.
+The Acoma participated in the Revolt by killing the Spanish friars who were living at the mesa at the time but did not destroy the church.
 It was one of the few Spanish missions to survive the revolt intact.
-The Puebloans were again forced to submit to Diego de Vargas in 1692.
-The Acoma joined in another uprising in 1696, but, were again subdued in 1699.
+In the end, the Spanish were driven out of New Mexico.

-Today, the San Estéban del Rey Mission church houses the largest inventory of early 17th century building material of any structure in New Mexico.
-It features a large collection of Spanish colonial ecclesiastic art, an original hand-hewn circular staircase, hand-carved rails, and paintings.
+Today, the San Estevan del Rey Mission church houses the largest inventory of early 17th-century building material of any structure in New Mexico.
+It features a large Spanish colonial ecclesiastic art collection, an original hand-hewn circular staircase, hand-carved rails, and paintings.

 Today, fewer than 50 of the 3,000 Acomans live at the pueblo, the remaining residents choosing to live in the nearby villages.
-The Acoma Pueblo is known for its amazing pottery and a permanent exhibit, One Thousand Years of Clay, is housed in the Visitors Center located at the base of the mesa along with native food and crafts shops.
+The Acoma Pueblo is known for its amazing pottery.
+A permanent exhibit, One Thousand Years of Clay, is housed in the Visitors Center located at the base of the mesa and native food and crafts shops.

 The tribe also operates the Acoma Route 66 Interpretive Center just off I-40 and the Acoma Commercial Center.
 In addition, the pueblo also offers fishing for a fee at its newly built Acoma Lake.